A Snapshot of Kaposi Sarcoma

 - The Office of HIV and AIDS Malignancy coordinates and prioritizes HIV/AIDS-related research throughout NCI and oversees research programs in HIV/AIDS and HIV-associated cancers.

 - The Infections and Immunoepidemiology Branch conducts multidisciplinary research on infectious agents and cancer, including KS and other HIV/AIDS-associated malignancies.
-Projects include assessing the effects of smoking, of other environmental exposures, and of immunity- and inflammation-related genes on the risk of KSHV infection and exploring the genomic integrity of KS.
+Projects include a case-control study examining associations between environmental exposures, including smoking, and the risk of KS; studies of KSHV transmission and prevalence; and studies exploring the genomic integrity of KS.

 - The Center of Excellence in HIV/AIDS and Cancer Virology facilitates and communicates advances in antiviral and immunologic approaches for preventing and treating HIV infection, AIDS-related malignancies, and cancer-associated viral diseases.